cuu/gsnotify/README.md

 fi
 ```

-03\_battery.sh, display notification when battery is lower than 20% using `upower`
+03\_battery.sh, display notifications when battery is lower than 20% using `upower`
 ```
 #!/bin/bash